piersonjones704/ISS_Deorbit_Simulation/a_ms/README.md

 * final position of the ISS (x and y coordinate) from the final burn stage as the initial position for this stage
 * final velocity (x and y components) from the final burn stage as the initial velocity for this stage
-* tstep, which is responsible for controlling the interval at which data is calculated and plotted
+* timestep, which is responsible for controlling the interval at which data is calculated and plotted
-* max_steps which is responsible for controlling how long this portion of the simulation is ran
+* reentry_max_steps which is responsible for controlling how long this portion of the simulation is ran

 With the input of these parameters, the function will run, simulating the reentry trajectory of the ISS.
 Unlike the previous milestone, this reentry component will simulate the ISS's travel until it reaches an altitude of 100 km.
 Once it reaches this alitutde, it will model the ISS and truss separating during its descent.
 With the separation of these components the truss's position and velocity will be calculated and plotted to its point of impact.